 Anatomical Figure Drawing

 Lessons introduced in lecture will be applied during figure drawing sessions.
 These lessons describe a proportion system developed by Robert Beverly Hale to define the human skeleton.
 After studying the skeleton, the course focuses on all major muscle groups and their influence on the human form.
-Lab 3, Lecture 3 (Spring).
+Lab 3, Studio 3 (Spring).

 2D Design I